 We reserve the right to use the winners’ names and photos in any announcement or communication related to the Scholarships, on Winston Law’s website, in marketing materials, or social media posts.

 By submitting your application, you agree to our public use of your name and image.

-Winston Law is proud to announce that 2023 is the first year that the firm is offering its End to Stigma Within the Justice System Scholarship.
-Future winners’ announcement blogs and press releases will appear here.
+Winston Law is proud to announce the winner of the first edition of our End to Stigma Within the Justice System Scholarship, Blake Krawl.
+Further information can be consulted by accessing the blog post enlisted below.
+Future winners’ announcement blog posts will appear here.

 - 2023 Winner: Blake Krawl